PlanSys2/ros2_planning_system/README.md

 This project was initially developed for ROS2 Eloquent.
 In addition to official packages, plansys2 requires popf, a PDDL plan solver, developed by Marc Hanheide, to which we have contributed to its migration to a ROS2 package.

-Before compiling, include popf in your workspace:
+Before compiling, install popf and include cascade_lifecycle in your workspace (or install from deb packages when available):

 ```
 plansys2_ws/src$ sudo apt-get install ros-eloquent-popf